SvenTiigi/SwiftKit/README.md

 ```bash
 $ swiftkit new MyAwesomeKit --open
 ```
-> Head over to the `Flags` section to learn more about the available flags
+> Head over to the `Arguments` section to learn more about the available flags

 ## Kit-Structure 📦